RenaudBaussart/Daily-objective_dev_int-/README.md

 ### About The Project
  #### daily-objective-dev-inte-p2-2024 ####
-this repositori is to follow my advencement on my daily objectiv on my dev-intégrateur course
+this repositori is to follow my advencement on my daily objectiv for my dev-intégrateur course
 ---

 ### Built With